 • Offer Capping for Local Market Power.
 PJM offer caps units when the local market structure is noncompetitive.
 Offer capping is an effective means of addressing local market power.
 Offer capping levels have historically been low in PJM.
-In the Day-Ahead Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours increased from 0.1 percent in 2013 to 0.2 percent in 2014.
-In the Real-Time Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours increased from 0.4 percent in 2013 to 0.5 percent in 2014.
+In the Day-Ahead Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours remained at 0.3 percent in the first three months of 2014 and 2015.
+In the Real-Time Energy Market, for units committed to provide energy for local constraint relief, offer-capped unit hours decreased from 1.1 percent in the first three months of 2014 to 0.6 percent in the first three months of 2015.

-In 2014, 13 control zones experienced congestion resulting from one or more constraints binding for 100 or more hours.
+In the first three months of 2015, 14 control zones experienced congestion resulting from one or more constraints binding for 25 or more hours.
 The analysis of the application of the TPS test to local markets demonstrates that it is working successfully to offer cap pivotal owners when the market structure is noncompetitive and to ensure that owners are not subject to offer capping when the market structure is competitive.